Biafra: Retract your statement, group tells northern youths

 - 0

-- The AYCF had recently issued three month quit notice to Igbo living in the north

-- The group, OMPALAN described the AYCF’s statement as a threat to national unity

-Youth leaders of the 19 northern, states under the aegis of Oil and Solid Mineral Producing Area Landlords’ Association of Nigeria (OMPALAN), on Thursday June 15 condemned the quit notice by a coalition of northern youths to citizens of Igbo extraction living in the northern part of Nigeria.
+Youth leaders of the 19 northern, states under the aegis of Oil and Solid Mineral Producing Area Landlords’ Association of Nigeria (OMPALAN), yesterday, condemned the quit notice by a coalition of northern youths to citizens of Igbo extraction living in the northern part of Nigeria.

-Vanguard reports that the youths, in a statement in Abuja, advised the group to immediately retrieve their treasonable statement, as Nigeria is one united and indivisible sovereign country which must be jealously preserved.
+The youths, in a statement in Abuja, advised the group to immediately retrieve their treasonable statement, as Nigeria is one united and indivisible sovereign Country which must be jealously preserved.

-READ ALSO: Notorious kidnap kingpin Evans drops another bombshell, says he was once a victim of kidnap

-NAIJ.com gathered that the statement was signed by Mr. Steve Ogebe, Secretary, OMPALAN National Youth Affairs Committee and Leader, 19 Northern youths of oil & solid mineral producing areas of Nigeria.
+The statement was signed by Mr. Steve Ogebe, Secretary, OMPALAN National Youth Affairs Committee & Leader, 19 Northern youths of oil & solid mineral producing areas of Nigeria.

-“Let us throw the bitter past into the trash can of history and forge ahead into the future as a people with a common destiny impelled by the rule of law.”

-Ogebe called on all Nigerians to unite across political/ideological divides in order to build the desired momentum to defend the country’s hard-earned democracy from the common enemies of progress who are working hard to control the levers of power for purely egocentric goals.
+Ogebe called on all Nigerians to unite across political cum ideological divides in order to build the desired momentum to defend the country’s hard-earned democracy from the common enemies of progress who are working hard to control the levers of power for purely egocentric goals.

 He noted that it is the constitutionally guaranteed inalienable right of every citizen of Nigeria to live and work in any part of the country without any form of molestation or threat.